dweber019/backstage-plugins/plugins/missing-entity-backend/README.md

 ### Batch Size

-The missing entity backend is setup to process entities by acting as a queue where it will pull down all the applicable entities from the Catalog and add them to it's database (saving just the `entityRef`).
+The missing entity backend is setup to process entities by acting as a queue where it will pull down all the applicable entities from the catalog and add them to it's database (saving just the `entityRef`).
 Then it will grab the `n` oldest entities that have not been processed to process them.

+By default, 500 entities are pull and processed in 60 minutes (see config above).
+This means for every entity there is around 7 seconds to get the relations and check them.

 ### Refresh

 The default setup will only check missing entities once when processed.
 If you want this process to also refresh the data you can do so by adding the `age`.

-It's recommended that if you choose to use this configuration to set it to 3 to update stale data.
+It's recommended that if you choose to use this configuration to set it to 3 days to update stale data.

 ## Limitations